larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

    ![Screenshot task](media/Azure-DataFactory-2.9.png)

 ### Task 3: Run the Train Pipeline
 Now that we have the Train Pipeline, we will run the pipeline by triggering a Debug run.
+The nice thing about Data Factory pipelines is that they can be scheduled (e.g. daily, weekly, etc.) or triggered (e.g. when new data is dropped in a storage location).
+The full functionality of Data Factory is outside of scope for this workshop though, which is why we will manually trigger a Debug run to execute the pipeline.

 1. Select **Debug** in the navigation bar at the top (right of **Validate**)
    ![Screenshot task](media/Azure-DataFactory-3.1.png)